USD/CAD Price Analysis: Critical resistance near 1.2460 inside ascending channel

 - Momentum oscillator trades with positive bias indicate further upside.

-USD/CAD accumulates minute gains on Wednesday in the initial Asian trading session.
+USD/CAD accumulates minute losses on Tuesday in the initial Asian trading session.
 The pair confide in a narrow trading range of 10 pips with no meaningful traction.

 USD/CAD daily chart